semelyanov86/vtiger-telcom/README.md

 - Increased Productivity.
 Boost team productivity exponentially and streamline communication by using Vtiger phone calls integration.
 A unified platform makes it convenient to store customer details, track call records and increases visibility across the organization.
 - Enhanced Control and Coordination.
 Telcom integration gives you a bird’s eye view of your team members call schedules so that you can plan your day better.
 You do not need to switch applications and can manage all customer calls on a single device.
 This leads to higher control, better responsiveness, and team coordination.

+## Setup instruction
+To setup integration with telcom provider, you neet to go to vtiger crm settings, choose "Telcom" menu page.
+After clicking on this menu, you can see Telcom settings page.
+By clicking on "Edit" button, you can open edit settings page.
+After installing Telcom module, two fields will be added in user profile page: Telcom ID and Telcom Password.
+You can create user directly in Telcom Admin Panel.
+After filling out this two fields, you need to press Sync button.
+To receive information from Telcom about new calls, you need to set following callback: `modules/Telcom/controllers/CallsController.php`

 ## Installation